Loop3D/LoopStructural/ROADMAP.md

   in facade form or intentionally deferred to later architecture-heavy stages where broader API migration is already expected.
 Documentation build check passed: `uv run .\docs\make.bat html`.
-- **2026-07-29:** Stage 3a started.
+- **2026-07-29:** Stage 3a and 3b completed.
 Added a provisional
   `GeologicalModel.to_recipe_dict` / `GeologicalModel.from_recipe_dict`
-  roundtrip for the current model recipe shape, covering bounding box, stratigraphic column, and either inline or file-referenced data.
-Added focused unit coverage for inline-data and CSV-backed recipe roundtrips;
+  roundtrip for the current model recipe shape, covering bounding box, stratigraphic column, inline or file-referenced data, and feature/fault state.
+Added focused unit coverage for inline-data, CSV-backed, and feature/fault roundtrips; Stage 3c remains for the serialization API and fixture polish.
-  full in-memory model-state roundtrip remains for Stage 3b.
+- **2026-07-29:** Stage 3c completed.
+Added JSON serialization API:
+  `to_recipe_json()` / `from_recipe_json()` (string format), and
+  `save_recipe()` / `load_recipe()` (file I/O with optional external data
+  reference).
+All 9 new serialization tests passing, plus 7 existing 3a/3b roundtrip tests, 100% green for geological model recipes.
+Added documentation to `API.md` documenting the new provisional methods.
+  Full unit suite validates at 664 passed; pre-commit hooks passing.
+  Stage 3 (YAML/JSON model recipe, outcome 1) now complete.